Thomas Evans (Tomos Glyn Cothi): Early life and work

 Evans, son of Evan and Hannah Evans, was born at Capel Sant Silyn, Gwernogle, Carmarthenshire.
 His birthplace was not far from the Cothi River, from which he later took his bardic name, Tomos Glyn Cothi.
 He seems to have had little early education, but by following his craft as a weaver, he frequented the fairs of Glamorgan, selling his cloth.
 In this way, he came into contact with the poets of Glamorgan and their bardic traditions.
 He was at the gorsedd of Mynydd y Garth in the midsummer of 1797.
 He also had access to books, and Theophilus Lindsey assisted by sending him English books from 1792 until 1796.

 Religious affiliations

 Evans lived in an area which was predominantly Calvinist, but as early as 1786 he began to preach having embraced the doctrines of Unitarianism.
-He was nicknamed "Little Priestley".
+He was nicknamed "Priestley Bach" (Little Priestley) due to his enthusiasm for the doctrines set forth by Joseph Priestley.
 In order to worship with friends of like sentiments with himself, he used to walk to Alltyblaca, twelve miles away.
 When he grew up, he began to preach in his father's house, a part of which he got licensed for the purpose.
 In time, a chapel was built.
 He was personally much respected, but his liberalism made him suspected by government.